WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

 \subsection{Region of Interest}

 The region of interest (ROI) is located within Orléans Métropole, France.
-As illustrated in Fig.~\ref{fig:ROI}(a1), the ROI is geographically situated between latitudes 47$^\circ$50'41.77''N and 47$^\circ$54'1.74''N, and longitudes 1$^\circ$50'6.98''E and 1$^\circ$59'36.36''E, covering an area of approximately 114\,km$^2$.
-It is traversed by the Loire River, France’s longest river, which plays a prominent geographical and thermal role in the region (Fig.~\ref{fig:ROI}(a2)).
-This ROI presents a rich mosaic of land cover types, including dense urban areas, open water bodies, natural forests, industrial zones, and crop fields (Fig.~\ref{fig:ROI}(b1)–(b5)).
-Such heterogeneity introduces a wide range of radiative, thermal, and textural surface characteristics, which pose challenges for accurate LST prediction.
-Consequently, this makes it a suitable benchmark for evaluating the spatial adaptability and generalization capacity of WGAST, particularly in heterogeneous urban settings where LST can vary sharply over short distances.
+As shown in Fig.\ref{fig:ROI}(a1), it spans latitudes 47$^\circ$50'41.77''N to 47$^\circ$54'1.74''N and longitudes 1$^\circ$50'6.98''E to 1$^\circ$59'36.36''E, covering approximately 114\,km$^2$.
+The Loire River, France’s longest, traverses the ROI and plays a significant geographical and thermal role (Fig.\ref{fig:ROI}(a2)).
+The area features a diverse land cover mosaic, including dense urban areas, water bodies, forests, industrial zones, and croplands (Fig.\ref{fig:ROI}(b1)–(b5)).
+Such heterogeneity introduces a wide range of radiative, thermal, and textural surface characteristics.
+This makes it a suitable benchmark for evaluating WGAST’s spatial adaptability and generalization, particularly in urban settings where LST varies sharply over short distances.